fortio/fortio/README.md

 ## Command line arguments

-Fortio can be an http or grpc load generator, gathering statistics using the `load` subcommand, or start simple http and grpc ping servers, as well as a basic web UI and result graphing, with the `server` command or issue grpc ping messages using the `grpcping` command.
+Fortio can be an http or grpc load generator, gathering statistics using the `load` subcommand, or start simple http and grpc ping servers, as well as a basic web UI, result graphing and https redirector, with the `server` command or issue grpc ping messages using the `grpcping` command.
 It can also fetch a single URL's content using the `-curl` flag to the load command.
+You can run just the redirector with `redirect`.
 Lastly if you saved JSON results (using the web UI or directly from the command line), you can browse and graph those results using the `report` command.

 ```
 $ fortio
-Φορτίο 0.6.0 usage:
+Φορτίο 0.6.1 usage:
 	fortio command [flags] target
 where command is one of: load (load testing), server (starts grpc ping and http echo/ui servers), grpcping (grpc client)
-or report (report only UI server), where target is a url (http load tests) or host:port (grpc health test)
+or report (report only UI server) or redirect (redirect only server), where target is a url (http load tests) or host:port (grpc health test)
 and flags are:
   -H value
     	Additional Header(s)